jblair87/best_novels_cli/README.md

 # BestNovels

-Find out about The Guardian's 100 Best Novels Ever Written!
+A CLI Application for the Guardian's 100 Best Novels Ever Written (in English)

 ## Installation